 How to get the love of soccer back

 Finding a coach who fits your style is important in these situations.
-But the older and higher level the harder it is to find.
+Although, the older and higher level the harder it is to find.

 You can always fly in to work with me.
 I have clients who fly in from out of state just to get a skills and confidence booster.
-It can be a great time to have a mini-vacation too.
+It’s a great time to have a mini-vacation too.

 Futbol and life are a rollercoaster